Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 You can even get a referral credit of $10 for every friend you bring into the plan.

-14. Convert that $0.22 leftover prepaid Visa gift card to Amazon gift card
+14. Convert that $0.22 leftover prepaid Visa gift card to an Amazon gift card

 You’re welcome to buy Amazon gift cards at any time, but did you know you can use your old prepaid Visa gift cards from other stores to buy Amazon cards?